fenimore/ghess/README.md

 ### Search & Evaluate

-- Look for all possible moves
-- Look for all valid moves
+- Look for all valid moves | Not done..
 - Give all moves a score

 ### Extra features